Olympic champion Sun Yang banned for 8 years in doping case - WHIZ News

 WADA requested a ban of between two and eight years for a second doping conviction.
 Sun served a three-month ban in 2014 imposed by Chinese authorities after testing positive for a stimulant that was banned at the time.
 The ban was not announced until after it ended.

-That first case led to criticism of FINA for appearing to protect one of the sport’s biggest stars in a key market.
+That first case led to criticism of the world swimming body for appearing to protect one of the sport’s biggest stars in a key market.

+FINA issued a statement noting it would implement the verdict of a court whose judgments are binding on any sports governing body.

 Sun never missed a major event while banned in 2014.
 He added 200 gold at the 2016 Rio de Janeiro Olympics to the historic 400 and 1,500 titles he took in London four years earlier.